Graphics pipeline: World Coordinate System

-\end{pmatrix}$$ with R = Radius of the Earth [6.378.137m], lat = Latitude, long = Longitude, hasl = height above sea level.

-All of the following examples apply in a right-handed system.
-For a left-handed system, the signs may need to be interchanged.

-The objects contained within the scene (houses, trees, cars) are often designed in their object coordinate system (also called model coordinate system or local coordinate system) for reasons of simpler modeling.
+The world coordinate system is the coordinate system in which the virtual world is created.
+The objects contained within the scene (houses, trees, cars) are often designed in their object coordinate system (also called model coordinate system or local coordinate system) for reasons of simpler modelling.
 To assign these objects to coordinates in the world coordinate system or global coordinate system of the entire scene, the object coordinates are transformed using translation, rotation, or scaling.
 This is done by multiplying the corresponding transformation matrices.
-In addition, several differently transformed copies can be formed from one object, for example, a forest from a tree; This technique is called instancing.
+In addition, several differently transformed copies can be formed from one object, for example, a forest from a tree.
+This is called instancing.

-To place a model of an aircraft in the world, we first determine four matrices.
-Since we work in three-dimensional space, we need four-dimensional homogeneous matrices for our calculations.

-First, we need three rotation matrices, namely one for each of the three aircraft axes (vertical axis, transverse axis, longitudinal axis).